 Free Will is an Experiential Nonnegotiable

 I’ve come to call the ideas that we inescapably live out “experiential nonnegotiables.”
-We should accept the truth about some aspects of human existence to speak adequately about how we live.
+We must accept the truth of experiential nonnegotiables if we want to speak adequately about the way the world works.

-In fact, we contradict ourselves if we say we always act one way and then act differently.
+We contradict ourselves if we say we act one way and then act differently.
 We commit what Jürgen Habermas calls “performative contradictions:” our performance in life contradicts our statements about what life is like.

 In terms of freedom, we contradict ourselves if we claim we are not free and then live as if we act freely.
-Our words don’t match our actions.
-We are experiential hypocrites.
-At least for most humans, genuine but limited freedom is an experiential nonnegotiable.
+Our words don’t match our actions; we are experiential hypocrites.
+At least for most humans if not all, genuine but limited freedom is an experiential nonnegotiable.

 For similar understandings of freedom, see Laura W. Ekstrom, “Free Will is Not a Mystery,” in The Oxford Handbook of Free Will, 2nd ed., Robert Kane, ed.
 (Oxford: Oxford University Press, 2011), 366-380; William Hasker, “Divine Knowledge and Human Freedom,” The Oxford Handbook of Free Will, 2nd ed., Robert Kane, ed.
 (Oxford: Oxford University Press, 2011), 40-56; Timothy, O’Connor, “Agent-Causal Theories of Freedom,” in The Oxford Handbook of Free Will, 2nd ed., Robert Kane, ed.
 (Oxford: Oxford University Press, 2011), 309-328 and “The Agent as Cause” Free Will, Robert Kane, ed.
 (Oxford: Blackwell, 2002); Kevin Timpe, Free Will: Sourcehood and its Alternatives, 2nd ed.
 (New York: Bloomsbury, 2013).